panva/jose/docs/jwe/general/encrypt/classes/GeneralEncrypt.md

 ▸ **setSharedUnprotectedHeader**(`sharedUnprotectedHeader`): `this`

-Sets the JWE Shared Unprotected Header on the GeneralEncrypt object.
+Sets the JWE Shared Unprotected Header.
+May only be called once.

 #### Parameters